Digi-Key/DK-IoT-Studio/eel-builder-master/examples/my_first_eel/README.md

 Using your tool of choice, clone this repository to your local machine:
 `git clone git@github.com:atmosphereiot/eel-builder.git`

-Navigate to the newly created eel-builder directory and run `npm install` to install dependencies that the eel-builder needs.
+Navigate to the newly created eel-builder directory and run `sudo npm install` to install dependencies that the eel-builder needs.

 ## Step 3: Generate New EEL Directory
 Let's create a new directory to hold all of our EEL source and metadata.
 To do this, navigate to the eel-builder directory and run `node eelbuilder.js --new --name="relayclick" --dir="../"`